 GEP SMART™, our end-to-end sourcing and procurement platform, helps chemicals companies combat inflation-driven cost increases through a range of powerful, easy-to-use sourcing tools, while GEP NEXXE™, our AI-powered, digital supply chain management platform, provides real-time visibility and intelligence that enable enterprises to adapt to changing market dynamics.

-GEP’s solution offerings for the chemicals industry
+GEP’S solution offerings for the automotive industry

 - Strategic cost management and indirect spend reduction

 - M&A services, including M&A clean-room services, post-merger integration and synergy cost-reduction programs